 Reason 2: OTAs need volumes of bookings, and there is no way of knowing which booking will be profitable

 To compete, OTAs are today often forced to sell tickets below cost.
 Successful OTAs have developed systems to only compete for bookings where they have a fair chance of making additional revenue by, e.g., selling add-ons like visa services, cancellation insurance, VIP service, or flexible date options.

-These upsells can be purchased at the time of booking but just as likely any time before departure.
+These upsells can be purchased at the time of booking but are just as likely available any time before departure.